-And all of this delivered by CityCo, The City Centre Management Company, which allowed the BID to build relationships with businesses across the city and to be operated with limited overheads.
+And all of this was delivered by The City Centre Management Company, which allowed the BID to build relationships with businesses across the city and to be operated with limited overheads.

 Manchester is growing as fast as it has ever done.
 Another 20-30,000 residents will be living in the city centre in the next decade.